-Southern California has an arid climate and the need for wise water use needs to become a part of everyone's daily lives.
+Southern California has an arid climate and wise water use needs to become a part of everyone's daily lives.
 For as finite as our water resources are, they get smaller every year.
 Simple water saving acts like the ones listed here can save countless gallons of water every day.